riga/cms-hlt-parser/README.md

 > `> law run hltp.GetPathsFromRuns [parameters]`

 Returns the trigger paths for trigger menus which were active in certain runs, optionally filtered by a list of trigger path patterns.
 The output is a dictionary `menu -> {runs, paths}`.
-The columns of the summary table are "HLT menu", "Runs" and "Matched HLT path(s)".
+The columns of the summary table are "HLT menu", "Runs" and "Matching HLT path(s)".

 Parameters: